 What is Appreciation Feedback?

-Appreciation feedback is what you give when you want to show appreciation or thank the employee for their contribution and performance.
+An Appreciation feedback conversation is what you give when you want to show appreciation or thank the employee for their contribution and performance.
 It is important to notice and acknowledge their effort to further build trust in your relationship.
-Encourage the employee to celebrate their success and impressive performance to motivate them to continue with their progress and growth.
+Encourage the employee to celebrate their success and good performance to motivate them to continue with their progress and growth.

 A great appreciation feedback is one that is specific, linked to the receiver’s values and authentic.
-It needs to be specific so the employee knows what exactly he or she did that caused the appreciation feedback.
-This helps the employee identify what else he or she needs to improve on what he or she needs to keep doing.
+It needs to be specific, so that the employee knows what exactly he or she did that caused the appreciation feedback.
+This helps the employee identify what else he or she needs to do to continue to improve on what he or she needs to keep doing.

 Linking the appreciation feedback to the receiver’s values makes it more effective and personal.
 It helps the receiver easily accept and understand the feedback and learn more about his or her role and responsibilities in the company.

 Lastly, an appreciation feedback needs to be authentic each time you are giving it.
 It needs to be unique to the employee and to the situation.
-This prevents the appreciation feedback to feel like it’s a routine, which will eventually cause the employee to lose interest in striving for growth and improvement.
+This prevents the appreciation feedback to feeling like it is just a routine thankyou, which will eventually cause the employee to lose interest in striving for growth and improvement.
+Tokenistic appreciation is not effective.

 What is Coaching Feedback?

-After informing the employee where they stand in terms of their performance and giving them appreciation for the effort they are putting in for their growth and improvement, you can move on to giving them coaching feedback.
+After informing the employee where they stand in terms of their performance evaluation or giving them appreciation for the effort they are putting in for their growth and improvement, you may need to move on to giving them coaching feedback.

-A coaching feedback is different from evaluation and appreciation, although it can have both elements.
-A coaching feedback often involves regular and annual reviews.
+A coaching feedback discussion is different from evaluation and appreciation, although it can have both elements.
+A coaching feedback often involves regular and periodic reviews.
 Its primary purpose is to further inspire the employee and lead them towards continued growth and improvement.

 Some of the benefits of coaching feedback include:

 Giving and receiving feedback help to create positive learning and growth between all employees and executive leaders.
 The Centre for Creative Leadership says this is one of the best ways to establish and help strengthen trust between leaders and staff.
-Regardless of the time and place when feedback is delivered, it should always be aimed to help improve performance, development and positive outcomes.
+Regardless of the time and place when feedback is delivered, it should always be aimed to help improve performance, development, and lead to positive outcomes for both the employee and the organisation.

-If you fell that your workplace could do with improved skills around feedback, then I do run a workshop called “Giving and Receiving Feedback”
+If you fell that your workplace could do with improved skills around feedback, then I run a great workshop called “Giving and Receiving Feedback”